Careers at DMV: More than just Licenses and Registrations

 - Safeguarding personal information with secure computer technology.

 In addition to working for a progressive and dynamic agency, there are additional benefits to working for the DMV.
-We are proud to offer many advancement opportunities among its varied career paths.
-The DMV also offers great employee benefits and the opportunity to join a team of dedicated individuals who work to serve the people of our state.
+We are proud to offer many advancement opportunities among our varied career paths.
+We also offer great employee benefits and the opportunity to join a team of dedicated individuals who serve the people of our state.

 DMV employees are an important asset in helping the agency to benefit the people of the state by pursuing its mission to: